tera-insights/2Q2R-enterprise/README.md

 3. Install a MaxMind City database.
 The free tier, GeoLite2, is available [here](http://dev.maxmind.com/geoip/geoip2/geolite2/).
 Make sure its path is either set in the `config.yaml` or is the default `./db.mmdb`.
-4. If not already done, bootstrap the database with `go run cmd/bootstrap/bootstrap.go`.
+4. Bootstrap the database with `go run cmd/bootstrap/bootstrap.go`.
+This script requires a `bootstrap.json` config file that is a `server.NewAdminRequest`.

 ## Running
 1. `go run cmd/server/server.go`